 - On May 10, 2012, the Commission approved Resolution T-17362 which established the application deadlines for the CASF Broadband Infrastructure Grant Account and the Revolving Loan Account as follows: October 1, 2012, for unserved areas; February 1, 2013, for underserved areas not previously funded by the CASF and hybrid projects that cover both unserved and underserved areas. - In October 2017, AB 1665 became law.
 In compliance with that statute, the remaining CASF loan funds were moved to the CASF Infrastructure Grant account and the program has been eliminated. - 3.
 Bright Fiber filed an application for CASF funding for its Bright Fiber Project on February 1, 2013.
 The proposed project will improve speeds by installing a fiberto-the-premise system capable of symmetrical 1 gigabit-per-second download/upload service to 1,941 households in rural Nevada County.
 This system would provide broadband Internet service to an area that is currently underserved by landlines and has a mix of underserved and unserved coverage from wireless providers.
-The 18 CBGs impacted by the project are outlined in Appendix A. - 4.
-CD posted the proposed project area map, CBGs and zip codes by county for the Bright Fiber Project on the Commission's CASF webpage under "CASF Application Project Summaries" on February 22, 2013.
-CD received multiple challenges to this project, as outlined in Section III of this resolution.
+The 18 CBGs impacted by the project are outlined in Appendix A.

-Most recently to Shasta County Telecom, in Resolution T-17439 on June 26, 2014.
+48 Most recently to Shasta County Telecom, in Resolution T-17439 on June 26, 2014.